ramlaxman/Python-Interview-Curriculum/README.md

 - Generally, Python Interviews are not as simple as other OOP interviews like C++, Java.
 - Reason is polymorphic nature of Python Solutions.
 It means there are many answers to single question.
 - Other problem I came across scope of Python Language.
 It varies from Person to Person.
-- I have created this repository to help college students and software professional as well with their interviews.
+- I have created this repository to help college students and software professionals as well with their interviews.

 - ## Introduction